caraya/personal-blog/content/blog/content-negotiation-language.md

 One shortcoming of this approach is that we need to have a list of our supported languages in hand as we prepare this configuration and every time we add a language we have to add if statements to the later block.

-The [nginx_accept_language_module](https://www.nginx.com/resources/wiki/modules/accept_language/) module parses the `Accept-Language` field in HTTP headers and chooses the most suitable locale for the user from the list of locales supported at your website.
+The [nginx_accept_language_module](https://www.nginx.com/resources/wiki/modules/accept_language/) module parses the `Accept-Language` field in HTTP headers and chooses the most suitable locale for the user from the list of locales supported in your website.